MicrosoftDocs/sdk-api/sdk-api-src/content/appmgmt/nf-appmgmt-getlocalmanagedapplications.md

 The
     <b>GetLocalManagedApplications</b> function can be run on the target computer to get  a list of managed applications on that computer.
 The function can also be called in the context of a user to get a list of managed applications for that user.
-This function only returns applications that can be installed by the <a href="https://msdn.microsoft.com/en-us/library/Cc185688(v=VS.85).aspx">Windows Installer</a>.
+This function only returns applications that can be installed by the <a href="setup.windows_installer_start_page">Windows Installer</a>.

 ## -parameters